 1950s to the Present

 An organizational meeting of the Fire Company was held at the Cayuga Heights School on March 15; the first training school for fire fighters began May 9.
 At 0001 hours, on July 1, 1955, Cayuga Heights Fire Company, No. 1 became responsible for fire protection in our community.
 Orval French served as the first Fire Chief.
 The action of the Village Board was prompted by rapidly increasing fees charged by the City of Ithaca to give fire protection to the Village.
 In the early 1940's, the City had charged only $1,000 per year for protection, but the figure had risen to $15,000 by 1955.
-In part, the fee increase was attributable to the growth in the Village, particularly in commerical property.
+In part, the fee increase was attributable to the growth in the Village, particularly in commercial property.
 The Village Board also recognized that the remoteness of City equipment necessitated a change.
 Upon formation of the Fire Department, the Village entered into an agreement with the Town of Ithaca to include that part of the Town of Ithaca east of the Village, as well as the Forest Home area in the Fire Protection District.
 In 1964, the Village contracted with the Town of Lansing for protection of that part of Lansing which is south of Route 13.
 In January of 1971, Lansing formed a new Fire Company No. 5 to protect that area and it was thus excluded from the Cayuga Heights Fire Protection District.

 With the formation of the Rescue Squad in 1978, the Department instituted rescue services to provide all important initial medical care at a time when it is so critical.
 Since that time, the Rescue Squad has responded to an increasing number of calls for medical emergencies and motor vehicle accidents.
 In its first full year, the Fire Department responded to about 25 calls, while the number of total responses has continued to increase over the years; in 1989, the Department responded to 285 calls, including 109 fire calls, 159 rescue calls and 17 incident calls.
+In 2018, they responded to over 500 calls for service.

 The Department and the Company

 The Fire Department is responsible for all fire fighting and rescue activities within the Fire District; the Fire Company is the social arm of the organization with responsibility for all activities not related to fire fighting and training.
 Each now has its own officers, although at one time the Company Officers also served under the chief officers at a fire scene.
 The Department is under the direction of a Chief, three Assistant Chiefs, and four Lieutenants.
-The Fire council, made up of the four chief officers and two wardens representing the Company, conducts the affairs of the Department.
-The Company is directed by the President, Vice-President, Secretary and Treasurer.
+The Fire council, made up of the four chief officers and two wardens representing the Company, conducts the executive affairs of the Department.
+The Company is directed by the President, Vice-President, Treasurer, and Secretary.

 The Cayuga Heights Fire Company is precisely that: a company of men and women who volunteer their time and efforts to provide fire protection for the Village and the nearby Fire District.
 At the present time, the Company includes over 50 people of all ages and occupations who are serving their community in this way.
 All residents of the Village and the Fire District who are 16 years of age or older are cordially invited to become active members of the Company and assist in providing this important service to their neighbors.